-R.5.1.5.2 Qualitative justification for exposure-based adaptation
+R.5.1.5.2 Justification for Column 2 and Annex XI section 3.2 (b) (c) exposure-based adaptation

-For all justifications, it is key that it will be documented on what grounds the adaptation is applied (based on which REACH section), and how it was decided to waive based on exposure information, e.g. can the adaptation be documented on qualitative arguments (Column 2 adaptations and Annex XI (3.2 (b)(c)).
+For all justifications, it is key that it will be documented on what grounds the adaptation is applied (reference to respective legal basis in REACH), and how the conclusion to adapt the information requirement based on exposure information was reached, e.g. can the adaptation be documented on qualitative arguments (Column 2 adaptations and Annex XI section 3.2 (b)(c)).
 As part of a qualitative argumentation, a reference to (semi-)quantitative information demonstrating absent or non significant exposure, no leaching etc. may need to be included, or a reference can be made to already existing studies with appropriate quantitative information.
 Measurements could be used in a qualitative assessment to show that exposure potential is not significant.

-Several possible situations are listed in Box 1 that could lead to exposure based adaptation, due to absence of exposure or exposure not being significant.
-A few examples are provided in Box 2 to give an indication of the potential for EBA
+Several possible situations are listed in Box 1 that are starting points to evaluate if exposure based adaptation can be justified.
+A few examples are provided in Box 2 to give an indication of the justification of EBA.

 Adaptation may be appropriate if the justification documents that a substance is handled under strictly controlled conditions (including rigorous containment) during its manufacture and industrial use, that there is no dispersive use and no consumers' exposure.
-Another example is if it can be proven (and documented with suitable evidence) that a substance is totally chemically reacted during manufacturing or if the substance is permanently bound to a matrix or otherwise rigorously contained by technical means.
+Such strictly controlled conditions are for example mentioned in the requirements for handling transported isolated intermediates (Article 18(4)).